How to Clean Black Residue off Cast Iron Skillet [Tips]

 How do I get the black residue or burnt on grease off my cast iron skillet?

 Black residues are most likely going to be burnt food, and it's an easy fix to get rid of this excess layer that formed over the seasoning, without actually removing the useful seasoning below it!

 One of the simplest ways to remove the residue is by using salt.
 Yes, that's right, salt.
 Take an oily paper towel (it's best to use the same type of oil you season the pan with) and use it to rub salt over the bottom of the pan.
 The salt acts as a sort of natural scourer, and it will leave your base layer of seasoning intact.

 You need to be quite vigorous with the salt, to scour away all the excess residue that might be on the pan, so keep going until you can't see anymore burnt food coming off on the paper towel or until you're simply too tired to carry on!

 Some cast iron skillet sets even come complete with specially designed cast iron scrapers for cleaning.
 Scrappers can make your work much easier when it comes to taking care of your pans.
 They require significantly less effort and can make a huge difference quickly.

-Don't use any soap or detergent, just take your cast iron skillets, pour a few inches of hot water into the bottom, and then attack the burnt-on food and grease with Uno Casa's scrapers.
-You should quickly see the excess residue falling off, but if you want to be super-clean, you can then scour the pan using the salting method we outlined above too.
+Don't use any soap or detergent; just take your cast iron skillets, pour a few inches of hot water into the bottom, and then attack the burnt-on food and grease with scrapers like the ones by Uno Casa.
+You should quickly see the excess residue falling off, but if you want to be super-clean, you can scour the pan using the salting method we outlined above.